-There is a great deal of evidence that investigators and journals alike are more likely to publish trials with positive results6-8.
+There is good evidence that investigators and journals alike are more likely to publish trials with positive results6-8.
 In order to avoid such publication bias, both published and unpublished trials will be included in the meta-analysis.
 To identify as many relevant trials as possible, systematic searches of a number of trial sources will be carried out and updated during the course of the project, ensuring a comprehensive and up-to-date database of trials.